GeneralTownes/Historical_MP_Series_Vic2/_Rulesets/2_SessionRules.md

 		v) Tibet
 		vi) Xinjiang
 		vii) and any treaty port
-	B) If there is a Chinese player, you are NOT allowed to sphere them until 1865.
+	B) If there is a Chinese player, you are NOT allowed to sphere them.
 <br/>

 ## 11. Rationale